SailorStat/TwitchAutoChest/README.md

 Download Open code and install it in Chrome.

 ### Usage
 After installation, log in to the Twitch channel.
-The extension will picking the channel points itself
+The extension will picking the channel points itself.

 ### Repository content
 - Open code - a folder with the full contents of the project source code